 Annual base salary is considered in the context of the total compensation package.
 Generally, base salary is targeted at the 75th percentile of the comparator labour market.
-During the year the district moved from a single salary structure to a salary structure with pay bands.
 The base salary structure for some positions is a three-step pay band with the minimum set at 90% or 95% of the maximum of the range, and for other positions is a five-step pay band with the minimum set at 80% of the maximum of the range.